kubeflow/katib/docs/new-algorithm-service.md

 #### E2E Test (Optional)

-E2e tests help katib verify that the algorithm works well.
-To add a e2e test for the new algorithm, you need to:
+E2e tests help Katib verify that the algorithm works well.
+To add a e2e test for the new algorithm, in [test/scripts/v1alpha3](../test/scripts/v1alpha3) you need to:

+1. Create a new Experiment yaml file in [examples/v1alpha3](../examples/v1alpha3) with the new algorithm.

+2. Create a new script `build-suggestion-xxx.sh` to build new suggestion.
+Here is an example [test/scripts/v1alpha3/build-suggestion-hyperopt.sh](../test/scripts/v1alpha3/build-suggestion-hyperopt.sh).

-Create a new script `run-suggestion-xxx.sh` in [test/scripts/v1alpha3](../test/scripts/v1alpha3).
-Here is an example [test/scripts/v1alpha3/build-suggestion-hyperopt.sh](../test/scripts/v1alpha3/build-suggestion-hyperopt.sh) (Replace `<name>` with the new algorithm name):
+3. Create a new script `run-suggestion-xxx.sh` to run new suggestion.
+Below is an example (Replace `<name>` with the new algorithm name):

 ```bash
 #!/bin/bash